surajadhikari3/Self-notes/Spring/Spring AOP( After this read sir notes too once).md

 @Before , @After, @AfterReturning, @AfterThrowing, @Around —> Types of advice

-@Poitcut. ——> Define the reusable point cuts…
+@Pointcut. ——> Define the reusable point cuts…

 - **JoinPoint** = Any events where the advice can be hooked.
 For example method call
 - **Pointcut** = **Filter** that says "only calls related to _technical support_ are important for me."